Melapress/captcha-4wp/readme.txt

 	* Updated a number of translatable strings.
 	* Added a specific upgrade script to handle upgrades from pre v7.0.
 	* Fixed support for PHP v7.2.
+	* Removed the Freemius SDK from free edition.
+	* Added a dedicated help and support area with downloadable "system info" for easier troubleshooting (in case support need it).
 	* Added compatibility support for Wordfence 2FA.
 	* Ensure failed logins filter only runs when apppropriate.
 	* Added ability to detect and ignore REST API requests.
-	* Removed the Freemius SDK.
-	* Added a dedicated help and support area with downloadable "system info" for easier troubleshooting (in case support need it).
 	* Failed login data is now stored in its own table with configurable pruning.
 	* Seperated WooCommerce form logic to allow registration and login forms to be enabled/disabled independantally from the WordPress built-in forms.
 	* Third party plugins extensions are now handled via seperate classes for modularity.